 Size #15: Used for very large projects like oversized sail packs and covers, large tents, and portable buildings and greenhouses.

 One way to narrow down your zipper selection is by the type of tooth on the zipper.
-There are three main types: coil, VISLON and metal.
-VISLON is the most common marine zipper, and it features teeth made from Delrin® plastic that are molded onto the zipper tape.
+There are three main types: coil, molded tooth and metal.
+On YKK® brand zippers, the molded teeth are called VISLON®.
+It's the most common marine zipper, and it features teeth made from Delrin® plastic that are molded onto the zipper tape.
 This construction makes them strong and practically weatherproof.
 VISLON zippers come in sizes #5, #10 and #15.

 Metal zippers are their own separate entity, and have polished metal teeth that secure together on the zipper chain.
 They are ideal for bags and purses, backpacks, interior cushions and upholstery, and more.
 You'll find a selection of these products on our website.